 Why Is The Opera Game So Famous

 Why is the Opera Game so famous.
-Yes it’s a game that one of the best Chess players in history played, but what else is there that gives it so much notoriety and prestige?
+Yes it’s a game that one of the best Chess players of all time played, but what else is there that gives it so much notoriety and prestige?
 If you attend a Chess class in person and the topic of opening principles is taught.

 One of the games that is sure to be analyzed is the Opera Game, because this game does an excellent job at demonstrating the importance of rapid development of your pieces.
 Not only this lesson, but multiples other concepts in Chess, such as the sacrifice, that every players should learn like the back of their hands.